 According to stories, local king Koi Komboro (the 26th king of Djenné) was converted to Islam around 1280.
 He ordered to destroy his palace and build a great mosque in this place.
 Time of this construction is unclear – this could be as late as 1330.

-In Medieval times this mosque and madrassa next to it was an important centre of learning – one of most important ones in West Africa.
-Thousands of people came to this splendid city to gain the knowledge.
+In Medieval times this mosque and madrassa next to it was an important center of learning – one of the most important ones in West Africa.
+Thousands of people came to this splendid city to gain knowledge.

 Return of the old mosque